Altinn/altinn-studio-docs/content/app/development/ux/components/Checkboxes/_index.en.md

 ### Related

+* For a more compact way to display multiple options with multiple selection, use [MultipleSelect](../multipleselect/).
-* If the user can only select one option from a list, use [radio buttons](../radiobuttons).
+* If the user can only select one option from a list, use [RadioButtons](../radiobuttons).
-* For a more compact way to display multiple options with single selection, use a [dropdown menu](../dropdown).
+* For a more compact way to display multiple options with single selection, use [Dropdown](../dropdown).

 ## Properties